navkumar258/fx-subscription-service/README.md

 - **v1.0.0** - Initial release with core subscription management
 - **v1.1.0** - Added AI integration and improved security
-- **v1.2.0** - Enhanced monitoring and observability features with Grafana stack
+- **v2.0.0** - Refactored to MCP server architecture, moved AI chat to separate client

 ---

 **Note**: This service is designed for development and testing purposes.
 For production deployment, consider using a production-grade database like PostgreSQL and proper infrastructure setup.
+The AI chat functionality is now handled by the separate FX MCP Client service.